 - To preserve the sacredness of the Orthodox family, perpetuate the Christian ideal of marriage and the upbringing of children, and through it to promote the Orthodox Faith and Tradition.

 We invite you to join our dynamic and growing St. Nicholas Philoptochos.
 We need your talents and skills—be they in leadership, organization, special events, planning and presentation, graphic arts, decorating, floral design, fashion, public and press relations, sales, food preparation, food service, writing, translation, or calligraphy!

 Our work will provide you with opportunities to express yourself in the areas of your choosing and during times convenient to your busy schedule.

-Most important, your work, service and support will give you the opportunity to fulfill the very special responsibility of Christians – to aid and assist those in need of your love and support.
+Most importantly, your work, service, and support will give you the opportunity to fulfill an essential responsibility of Christians: to aid and assist those in need of love and support.

-Please fill out a membership form and return it to the church.
+Please fill out a membership form and return it to the church office!
 You will receive a membership card by return mail.
-Or do join us at our annual membership tea and become a member.
+Or, simply join us at our annual Membership Tea and become a member!

-We look forward to working with you and hearing your ideas on making this a most successful year for the St. Nicholas Philoptochos.
+We look forward to working with you and hearing your ideas to make this a most successful year for the St. Nicholas Philoptochos.

-Regular Membership – Women of Greek Orthodox Faith, 18 years of age or older, married or single, widowed, divorced or separated.
+Women of Greek Orthodox Faith, 18 years of age or older, married or single, widowed, divorced, or separated.

 Non-Orthodox wives of Greek Orthodox husbands are eligible for membership as associate members.
 Men of the Greek Orthodox faith may participate as supporting members, without the right to vote.